RakenShahi/Cinema-booking/README.md

 information regarding the movies, their showing shifts and advance booking of the tickets.

 # NOTE
-This is bachelor's project which is buit in fifth semester in 2017 AD
+This is bachelor's project which is buit in 5th semester in 2017 AD

 # Tools Used
 PHP, MySQL, HTML, CSS, Bootstrap